What Is a Parkinson’s Support Group?

 I’m different in many aspects, such as my anatomy, coping skills, previous injuries or illness, how I absorb medication, my lifestyle.
 The list goes on and on.
 Being afraid of meeting other Parkies (other snowflakes) is bananas.

 Support comes in different shapes and sizes

+Have you ever thought of a fitness class or a lunch at the local burger joint as a support group?
 The first Saturday of each month, after our Parkinson's fitness class, we all shuffle to a local restaurant for lunch.
 We call it lunch mates.
-As I am woofing down my cheeseburger, sweet potato fries and (of course) a chocolate milkshake, I look around the room.
-Everyone in the group was deep in conversation.
+As I am woofing down my cheeseburger, sweet potato fries, and (of course) a chocolate milkshake, I look around the room.
+Everyone in the group is deep in conversation.

 It became clear to me that support happens on many different levels.
 Some of us might prefer the structure of a traditional support group.
-It’s safe.
-It’s predictable, and it doesn’t take much effort to participate.
-But others may like to go to a Parkinson’s fitness class, nudge their neighbor and ask them about the Movement Disorder Specialist they see.
+It’s safe, it’s predictable, and it doesn’t take much effort to participate.
+But others may like to go to a Parkinson’s fitness class, nudge their neighbor and ask them about the movement disorder specialist they see.

 You might ask, "Perky, what will I get out of forcing myself off my couch, (which has an indentation of where you’ve been sitting) and going to talk about how miserable my life is in front of a group of strangers?"
-Well Debbie Downer, you could have benefits such as:
+Well Debbie downer, you could have benefits such as:

-- Reduce stress, depression, and anxiety.
+- Reducing stress, depression, and anxiety.

 - Most importantly, feeling a sense of empowerment and control.